 Astronomy x Display Engineering | Sidereal Time, Sunrise/Set Retrograde, 3D Moon

-The sidereal time, sunrise/sunset retrograde, and 3D moon are all positioned with ease of reading in mind.
+The sidereal time, sunrise/sunset retrograde, and 3D moon displays are positioned with ease of reading in mind.
 The 24-hour ring in particular incorporates a bearing structure that ensures that the engraved surface always faces forward throughout the year.
-This "precise yet natural readability" design offers a wealth of learning opportunities in terms of display engineering.
+This "precise yet natural readability" design is also noteworthy from the perspective of display engineering.

-Furthermore, it has been announced that the dome will depict the Geneva sky on the day of the company's founding (10:00 a.m. on September 17, 1755), visualizing the connection between history and the universe.
+Furthermore, it has been announced that the dome will depict the Geneva sky on the day of the Maison's founding (10:00 a.m. on September 17, 1755), visualizing the connection between the Maison's history and the universe.

 Exploded view of the mechanism of the sidereal time, sunrise/sunset retrograde, and 24-hour ring